Interactions of pre- and postselected quantum particles: Three-box paradox, pigeonhole paradox, electrons attracting each other

 Note that an experimental verification of this claim (as well as the claim of probability 1 to find pair of particles in box $C$ in the three-box paradox setup) is extremely difficult.
 One cannot simply measure the number of particles in the box.
 We have to devise a non-demolition experiment testing the projection on the state of four particles being present in the box.
 The procedure should not distinguish between three, two, one, or zero particles in the box.

 The next example is the quantum pigeonhole paradox first introduced in \cite{Aharonov16}.
 We consider many particles in two boxes preselected in state (\ref{sep-pre}) with

 and postselected in (\ref{sep-post}).
 (We ``flipped'' pre- and postselection of \cite{Aharonov16} to make it similar to other examples.)
-Here there is a surprising property that if we look for any particular pair $\{i,j\}$ in any box, the probability to find the pair is 0.
-Indeed
+Here, there is a surprising property that particles from every particular pair $\{\rm i,j\}$ are not together.
+Indeed, for every particle